VIDA-NYU/domain-discovery-d4/README.md

   --signatures=<file> [default: 'signatures.txt.gz']
   --trimmer=<string> [default: CENTRIST]
   --threads=<int> [default: 6]
+  --verbose=<boolean> [default: true]
   --localdomains=<file> [default: 'local-domains.txt.gz']
 ```

 **Strong Domains:** In this step, D4 applies a data-driven approach to narrow down the set of local domains and create a smaller set of *strong domains* to be presented to the user.
+Strong domain are sets of local domains that provide support for each other based on overlap.

 ```
 $> java -jar /home/user/lib/D4.jar strong-domains --help
-D4 - Data-Driven Domain Discovery - Version (0.27.0)
+D4 - Data-Driven Domain Discovery - Version (0.28.0)

 strong-domains
   --eqs=<file> [default: 'compressed-term-index.txt.gz']